| Aragorn opened the door wearing

 "I apologise, Master Eö," said Legolas, with genuine

-in the banqueting hall last night and it is important that I examine
+and it is important that I examine it before it is cleaned.
+The

 "In the meantime I have a personal request Master Eö;